Is your decluttering task too big? Overwhelming?

 We can decide to commit ourselves to conduct a series of shorter decluttering sessions over a period of weeks or even months.

-The benefits of a small-steps decluttering approach
+The benefits of the small-steps decluttering approach

 - The small-steps decluttering approach allows you to achieve fast and visible results.